-The impact of climate change is reviewed through the Company's risk management framework and forms part of the development of its overall Environmental, Social and Governance strategy.
-Climate change and the ongoing assessment of climate change requirements remain as a key focus for the Company and is considered within the company's corporate plan.
+The impact of climate change is reviewed through the Company's Risk Management Framework and forms part of the development of its overall Environmental, Social and Governance strategy.
+Climate change and the ongoing assessment of climate change requirements remain as a key focus for the Company and is considered within the company's business strategy.
+This risk is governed by the Climate Risk policy which was developed during the year.